 The Cell-Based Assay Screening shared resource facilitates Dan L Duncan Comprehensive Cancer Center investigators in their use of new RNAi technologies and genetic screening methods, as well as cutting-edge technology to probe important mechanistic questions in basic and translational cancer biology.

 Cytometry and Cell Sorting

-With the advent of novel fluorescent assays and reagents, increased computational capacity and cost-effective optical equipment, the cytometry and cell sorting shared resource enables cutting-edge cancer research by providing state-of-the-art instrumentation, exceptional expertise and training to Duncan Cancer Center members.
+With the advent of novel fluorescent assays and reagents, increased computational capacity and cost-effective optical equipment, the cytometry and cell sorting shared resource enables cutting-edge cancer research by providing state-of-the-art instrumentation, exceptional expertise and training to Dan L Duncan Comprehensive Cancer Center members.

 Director: Christine Beeton, Ph.D.

 The Genetically Engineered Mouse shared resource aids Dan L Duncan Comprehensive Cancer Center investigators with the design and execution of experiments, to utilize animal models for the investigation of the progression of cancer, and to conduct preclinical evaluation of therapies for the treatment of cancer.

 Dan L Duncan Comprehensive Cancer Center GEM pricing

 Learn more about the Mouse Embryonic Stem Cell Core.

 Dan L Duncan Comprehensive Cancer Center ES Cell pricing